sudeepnarkar/Business-Review-Platform/README.md

 rails server -b $IP -p $PORT

-On HEroku:
+On Heroku:

 between heroku run rake db:migrate ad heroku open

 do $: heroku run rake db:seed

-So tht the sequence of commands is:
+So that the sequence of commands is:

-heroku login
+1. heroku login

-heroku create
+2. heroku create

-git push heroku master
+3. git push heroku master

-heroku run rake db:migrate
+4. heroku run rake db:migrate

-heroku run rake db:seed
+5. heroku run rake db:seed

-heroku open
+6. heroku open (If this does not work just go to your heroku dashboard and go to the link mentioned in the settings)